Elsah Ordinances of Special Importance to Homeowners

 PRIOR TO ISSUANCE OF A BUILDING PERMIT, the applicant will be required to provide the County with a Certificate of Appropriateness issued by the Village’s Zoning Board showing approval of any construction with respect to property located within “Historic Elsah” which is subject to the provisions of Ordinance 190, as amended.

-The 1st step in the process is printing the Application for Certificate of Appropriateness (click link above to view/print).
-Complete the application, attach any supporting documents, make the copies as instructed on the form and give to the Village Clerk or Zoning Board Chair.
-Information must be received 7 days in advance of the regularly scheduled meeting in order to be reviewed at the next regularly scheduled Zoning Board Meeting.
-(Note: the Zoning Board meets the 1st Thursday of the month when applications have been submitted or when there is other business on the agenda.)
+The 1st step in the process is printing the Application for Certificate of Appropriateness.
+Complete the application, attach any supporting documents, make the copies as instructed on the form, and give them to the Village Clerk or Zoning Board Chair.
+The information must be received 7 days in advance of the regularly scheduled meeting in order to be reviewed at the next regularly scheduled Zoning Board Meeting.
+(Note: the Zoning Board meets the 1st Thursday of the month when applications have been submitted or when there is another business on the agenda.)
 Complete information on the meeting process is in the compilation of Ordinance 190 and can be viewed by clicking the above link on Ordinance 190 Section 6.

 Remember, the Zoning Board must approve your application and issue you a Certificate of Appropriateness (Special Use first requires the issuance of a Certificate of Compliance (which states that the new use and/or occupancy complies with all provisions of Ordinance 181) and once approval is gained* you can apply for a Certificate of Appropriateness) ONLY THEN can you apply for the Building Permit through Jersey County.
 Note: Your attendance (or a designated representative) at Zoning Board Meetings is necessary in order to answer any questions that may occur. (*The appeals process is outlined in Ordinance 181.)